Zalkind Hourwitz: Vindication of the Jews:

-The means of making the Jews happy and useful?
+"The means of making the Jews happy and useful?
 This is it: stop making them unhappy and useless.
-Give them, or rather return to them the right of citizens, which you've denied them against all divine and human laws and against your own interests, like a man who thoughtlessly cripples himself.
+Give them, or rather return to them the right of citizens, which you've denied them against all divine and human laws and against your own interests, like a man who thoughtlessly cripples himself."

 In Vindication of the Jews, Hourwitz demands the full privileges of citizenship, including land ownership, occupational freedom and education.
-However, as a follower of the Enlightenment ideals, he also criticises the power which Jewish leaders have in the community and demands "rabbis and leaders must be severely forbidden from claiming the least authority over their co-religionists outside the synagogue."
+However, as a follower of the Enlightenment ideals, he also criticizes the power which Jewish leaders have in the community and demands "rabbis and leaders must be severely forbidden from claiming the least authority over their co-religionists outside the synagogue."